 Driving in the U.K.

 The legal age for driving in the U.K. is 17 years of age.
 Most car rental companies will only work with clients aged 21 and above.
-For more information about driving in the U.K., traffic regulations etc., click here.
+For more information about driving in the U.K., traffic regulations etc., see the advice from the UK government.

 You should also be aware of the Drink-driving limit in Northern Ireland.

-You can find full information about Entitlement to NHS services and first time registration here.
+You can find full information about Entitlement to health services on the NHS website.

 EU members will receive treatment as they would at home, however if you are visiting for less than 6 months you will not normally be able to register with a GP.
 A European Health Insurance card (EHIC) is required.
 All visitors are strongly advised to take out private travel insurance.